tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/understanding-tf-components.rst

       or Apache Kafka.
 Through the Web GUI, the data can be analyzed with SQL style queries.

--  *Contrail Networking vRouter* runs on the compute nodes of the cloud or NFV infrastructure.
+-  *Tungsten Fabric vRouter* runs on the compute nodes of the cloud or NFV infrastructure.
 It gets network tenancy, VPN, and reachability information from the control function nodes and ensures native Layer 3 services for the Linux host on which it runs or for the containers